remix-run/remix/docs/discussion/07-pending-ui.md

 Use Skeleton Fallbacks:

 - **Initial Loading**: The UI is in the process of loading, providing users with a visual indication of upcoming content structure.
+- **Critical Data**: The data is not critical for the initial rendering of the page, allowing the skeleton fallback to be displayed while the data is loading.
+- **App-Like Feel**: The application is designed to resemble the behavior of a standalone app, allowing for immediate transitions to the fallbacks.

 ## Examples